Harshamal-Masinghe/OOC/README.md

 # Object-Oriented Consept (OOC) Module

-This repository contains my assignment and resources related to the Object-Oriented Programming module in Year 01 Semester 02.
+This repository contains my assignment and resources related to the Object-Oriented Consept module in Year 01 Semester 02.

 ## Assignments